emaicus/Rangers-and-Ruffians/src/assets/markdown/rulebook.md

 *   __Action Points:__ Action points are a refillable resource which an adventurer can spend to use their abilities and spells.
 All adventurers begin with 5 action points.
 Maximum action points increase every 5 levels.

 *   __Carry Capacity:__ All adventurers are able to carry ten objects in their pack.
-This does not include their Kit, which consists of their equipped weapons and armor.
-Lightweight items such as torches are able to be stacked in a single inventory slot.
+This does not include their Kit, which consists of their equipped weapons and armor, or Crowns (currency).
+Lightweight items such as torches and rations are able to be stacked to a maximum of 3 in a single inventory slot as specified by the Grand Poohbah.

 ### Abilities and Magic

 While an adventurer's stats affect the checks that they make, abilities are the special feats that make them heroes.

 Learning Abilities All adventurers begin with six abilities, three from their race and three granted by their class.
 For non-mages, class abilities are gained through a standard level-up path.
 Mages do not follow a set path, but instead have a set of spells that they can choose from in each new tier of play.

 #### Ability Definition